Skip to Main Content

 If a lender allows you to prequalify, you’ll likely know the status of your application within minutes.
 That’s because lenders offering this feature typically use automated underwriting for approvals instead of relying solely on loan officers to decide.

-With automated underwriting, software looks at your application and credit report information.
-If it determines you match the lender’s requirements, you’ll usually get a conditional decision almost instantly.
-However, an official offer will still hinge on verifying the application information, which can take a day or two.
+With automated underwriting, the lender’s software looks at your application and credit report information.
+If it determines you match the lender’s requirements, you’ll usually receive a conditional decision almost instantly.
+However, an official offer will still hinge on the lender verifying your application information, which can take a day or two.

 Funding

-If approved, funding generally takes two to five business days.
+If approved, funding generally takes two to five business days, depending on how much of a loan you get and the type of lender you choose.

 Some online lenders promise same-day or next-day funding.
 Smaller banks and credit unions may take longer, but most should be able to fund your loan within a week of applying if you opt for direct deposit into a bank account.